Term vs. whole: Free life insurance quotes in minutes

 Term life is a type of life insurance that provides financial protection for your family over a fixed period of time, typically somewhere between 10 and 30 years.

-If you die during your term, your beneficiary will receive the death benefit, which is most often paid out as a tax-free lump sum.
+If you die during your term, your beneficiary will receive the payout from your policy — commonly known as death benefit — which is typically paid out as a tax-free lump sum.
+[2]

 Pros & cons of term life insurance

-• Straightforward: Term life policies don’t come with any complex tax implications or restrictions.
+Straightforward: Policies don’t come with any complex tax implications or restrictions.

-• Coverage only when you need it: Term life insurance covers you while you have important financial responsibilities, like paying a mortgage or raising children.
+Coverage only when you need it: It covers you while you have important financial responsibilities, like paying a mortgage or raising children.

-• Has no cash value component: Term life can’t be used as an investment strategy or to withdraw money while you’re still alive.
+Has no cash value component: You can’t withdraw money from term life insurance while you’re still alive.

 What is whole life insurance?